 As new development occurs, additional infrastructure facilities will be required.
-As new roads are constructed, water, sewer, and stormwater system upgrades will be constructed as part of the road project to minimize costs (see Figures 4.1, 4.2 and 4.3 for complete system locations).
-For systems within local roads, those facilities would be paid for and constructed by private development.
-Depending on the timing of adjacent development, the City or a private developer may construct the improvements.
+The Plan and cost estimates assume that as new roads are constructed the necessary water, sewer, and stormwater system upgrades will be constructed as part of the road project in order to minimize costs.
+The cost estimates for new roadways includes major water supply lines within some new roads (see Figures 4.1, 4.2 and 4.3).
+For systems within local roads, those facilities would be constructed as part of private development.
 Adjacent development would be responsible for connecting to the system.